FIXING A BURN-THROUGH

 Attach 1 nylon screw into the foil block to “anchor” the block in the hole while you reattach the foil block.

-Notice how the silver strip under the foil block lays on top of the tab that’s folded over the top piece of glass and the silver strip on the foil block does not stick past the foil tab on the glass.
+Ensure the silver strip under the foil block lays on top of the tab that’s folded over the top piece of glass and the silver strip on the foil block does not stick past the foil tab on the glass.

-Finish screwing in the nylon bolts, finger tightness is fine, you just don’t want the foil block to move around but the glass should not be “pinched”.
+Finish screwing in the nylon bolts, finger tightness is fine.
+You just don’t want the foil block to move around but the glass should not be “pinched”.

-NOTE: Do not screw the screws in too tight, you don’t want to strip them.
+NOTE: Do not screw the screws in too tight - you don’t want to strip them.

-Put the super cooler back onto the base making sure the copper is over the foil.
+Put the super cooler back onto the base, making sure the copper is over the foil.
 The black line on the cooler block should line up with the opening on the cooler.

 If the black line has demised or you have an older block, line up the block about an 1/8” away from the internal cut out.